feiwu77777/ekona/docs/project_planning/features_description.md

 - Google Custom Search API integration

 ### 1.2 Image Retrieval Agent
+**What it does:** Searches for relevant images using Unsplash API, scores them for relevance to the blog topic using AI, and automatically embeds them into the markdown content with proper attribution.

 **Core Files:**
 - `app/lib/imageRetrievalAgent.ts` - Main ImageRetrievalAgent class implementation
 - `app/api/images/route.ts` - Images API endpoint